julianmak/NEMO-related/docs/compilation_notes/nemo_fcm_gen_log.rst

 XIOS calling
 ------------

-Deals with that, but now it stops with:
+Dealing with the line length issue, now it stops with:

 .. code-block :: none

   /home/julian/testing/nemo-6800/nemo6800/NEMOGCM/CONFIG/GYRE_testing/BLD/ppsrc/nemo/iom.f90:76.7:

    USE xios
+   1

-XIOS path is not added so add in the following keys:
+XIOS path is not provided so add in the following keys:

 .. code-block :: none